 The most suitable mining method for molybdenum, which can be produced with both underground and aboveground operating methods, is determined by evaluating the size, shape, grade and depth of mineralization.
 Worldwide, 55% of molybdenum mining is carried out as underground and 45% as open pit.

-88% of the molybdenum used in the USA in 2019 was used in metallurgical applications.
+88% of the molybdenum used in the USA for metallurgical applications.

 In its main application in steels and cast irons, there are few substitutes that can be used instead of molybdenum.
 In fact, due to the availability and versatility of molybdenum, new materials have been attempted to be developed by the industry to utilize alloy properties.
 Potential substitutes include boron, chromium, niobium (colombium) and vanadium in alloy steels; tungsten in tool steels; There are graphite, tantalum and tungsten for refractory materials in high temperature electric furnaces.

 The details presented here have been prepared with the aim of informing the users of the website of our Ministry, and do not possess the characteristics of official binding documents.